vacu9708/Study-records/Blocking, Non-blocking, Sync, Async/readme.md

 * **Synchronous** : When tasks are synchronous, one task has to end so that another task can start.
-* **Asynchronous** : When tasks are asynchronous. they can be executed at the same time.
+* **Asynchronous** : Asynchronous tasks are executed in parallel without waiting for other tasks tk finksh.

 ### Blocking
 When a function B was called in function A, A is stopped until B finishes.